nextcloud/twofactor_gateway/doc/Admin Documentation.md

 Stability: Experimental

 This gateway allows you to send messages using the Telegram client API.
-In order to send messages, you have to create a Telegram application and use a Telegram account to authenticate.
-After this, the sysadmin will need to authenticate with a Telegram account to link the account to the Nextcloud Twofactor Gateway.
-The Telegram account will be used to send authentication codes to users.
+In order to send messages, you have to create a Telegram application and then link a Telegram account in the native Nextcloud admin setup wizard.
+The linked Telegram account will be used to send authentication codes to users.

 Follow these steps to activate the Telegram authentication gateway: